ga-curriculum/dom-events/named-callbacks/README.md

 }
 ```

 is the anonymous function we've provided to this event listener.
 It has no name.
-However, here is nothing stopping us from giving it a name and calling that function in the event listener.
+However, nothing stops us from naming it and calling that function in the event listener.
 Check it out, and write this function ***above*** your event listeners:

 ```javascript
 const handleLike = () => {